 With an agreed specification and a device chosen, it was a case of 'let the development and testing begin’.
 Cashmaster and the supermarket IT team shared development tasks, supporting each other to ensure the devices communicated reliably.

 During milestone review meetings with the supermarket's cross-functional group, and we gained insights into small problems in the process and areas where there was room to improve existing cash handling procedures with further automation.

 An essential requirement was that the product met stringent network security requirements.
 To ensure the technology would not place the new infrastructure at risk, a specialist team subjected the devices to penetration testing under controlled conditions, before connecting them to the live store systems.
 We passed the testing successfully, which may in part be due to our proprietary, embedded operating system, which is the foundation of all Cashmaster devices.
 Retaining full in-house control of our operating system rather than utilising the conventional alternatives of Windows or Linux (which can be more susceptible to exploitation) is a core tenet of Cashmaster’s business strategy.

 An Agile Approach

 With initial development work complete, the next step involved trialing the newly configured Cashmaster One Max in-store along with the new IT system.
-The success of this approach was influenced by a hugely supportive Project Manager at the supermarket who facilitated direct access to the cash office staff (the end-users) who helped troubleshoot small issues and further optimize the functionality, which was then delivered via software updates and released with each iterative firmware version.
+The success of this approach was influenced by a hugely supportive Project Manager at the supermarket who facilitated direct access to the cash office staff (the end users) who helped troubleshoot small issues and further optimise the functionality, which was then delivered via software updates and released with each iterative firmware version.